 The mission of the Institute for Diaconal Studies is to prepare men to be deacons — icons of Christ the Servant, emissaries of the bishop and servant-leaders—through a distinctive formation process for ministry in the Archdiocese of Chicago.
-It does so by offering a comprehensive program that addresses specifically the mission and identity of diaconal ministry in the Human, Intellectual, Spiritual and Pastoral dimensions of formation while educating men for the three-fold ministry of service to the Word, Liturgy and Charity.
+It does so by offering a comprehensive program that addresses specifically the mission and identity of diaconal ministry through the four pillars of formation; the Human, Intellectual, Spiritual and Pastoral while educating men for the three-fold ministry of service to the Word, Liturgy and Charity.

 The call to the diaconate, like all Christian vocations, comes from God.